 Purchasing a new vehicle can be a window into a new world for many people.
 If you have had the fortune of purchasing a vehicle after trading in your old one, then you know how liberating it can be.

 However, there can be points that can cause you potential stress, even after the transfer has been completed.
-In some instances, the cooling off period may not be over, which can give the dealership opportunities to try to put you under duress in terms of financial handling or financial interest loans and such.
+In some instances, the 10 day cooling off/cancellation period may not be over, which can give the dealership opportunities to try to put you under duress in terms of financial handling or financial interest loans and such.

-However, the one situation and issue that often catches consumers and buyers off-guard is the potential of not getting your vehicle registered after you purchase it.
-If you have not received your vehicle registry within 30 days from the dealership, you may be extremely worried, and maybe something you need to look into for the future.
-Here is what you need to know when dealing with an auto dealer failing to register your vehicle within the appropriate time frame.
+However, the one situation and issue that often catches consumers and buyers off-guard is the potential of not getting your vehicle registered or title after you purchase it.
+If you have not received your vehicle registry within 60 days of the purchase from the dealership, or your title within 15 business days of purchase, you may be extremely worried, and is maybe something you need to look into for the future.
+Here is what you need to know when dealing with an auto dealer failing to register your vehicle or transferring title within the appropriate time frame.

 What is a Vehicle Registry?

 A vehicle registry is the most basic form of ownership that you can have after you make a purchase.
 This title shows that you own the vehicle, and that the ownership has been properly transferred from the dealership to your name.
-This needs to be done within 30 days of having the vehicle purchased, and will be on the dealership to complete the necessary paperwork and have it sent in on time.
+Registering the vehicle needs to be done within 30 to 60 days of having the vehicle purchased, and will be on the dealership to complete the necessary paperwork and have it sent in on time.
+Title of the vehicle must be transferred to your name within 15 business days of the purchase.

 What to do when you haven't received the Title?